adamakeo/faxDocument/docs/preferences.md

 See the above setting for more information.
 This allows you to configure the target at which SMBs will be enabled.

 ### Enable UAM
-Unannounced Meal (UAM) provides an alternative method (in addition to or instead of carb entry) for detecting and safely dosing insulin in response to significant BG rises, whether they are due to meals, adrenaline, or any other reason.

 With this option enabled, the SMB algorithm can recognize unannounced meals.
 This is helpful if you forget to tell FreeAPS X about your carbs or estimate your carbs wrong and the amount of entered carbs is wrong or if a meal with lots of fat and protein has a longer duration than expected.
 Without any carb entry, UAM can recognize fast glucose increasements caused by carbs, adrenaline, etc, and tries to adjust it with SMBs.
 This also works the opposite way: if there is a fast glucose decreasement, it can stop SMBs earlier.

 ### Max SMB Basal Minutes